CRFS/python3-ncplib/README.rst

 .. code:: python

-    from ncplib import Client
+    from ncplib import connect
-    async with Client("127.0.0.1", 9999) as client:
-        pass  # Your client code here.
+    async with await connect("127.0.0.1", 9999) as client: pass  # Your client code here.

 Run a simple command: